 For a hip Middle Eastern meal: Bavel

 It’s easy to see why Bavel has made such a splash in the LA dining scene, between its award-winning Middle Eastern fare, gorgeous desert-like patio, and critical praise.
 Right now, the DTLA hit has taken over two other patio spaces with similar twinkle-lit, plant-strewn charm.
 But the food is just as stellar in all three, with spreads like hummus and baba ghanoush, grilled prawns with harissa marinade, and slow-roasted lamb neck shawarma.
-Book now.

 For meat lovers: Carlitos Gardel Argentine Steakhouse

 There’s no shortage of meat at Carlitos Gardel Argentine Steakhouse, a family-run Beverly Grove institution open since 1996.
 All the classic steakhouse dishes are here, plus Argentine dishes such as empanadas, morcilla sausage, and garlic shrimp.
 Steak options include ribeye, filet mignon, skirt, and short rib, all accompanied by a housemade chimichurri that’s so beloved that the restaurant even sells it by the bottle.
 Right now, tables are on the sidewalk out front, filled by loyalists.
 Don’t miss the extensive Argentine wine selection.
-Book now.

 For live music and barbecue: Derricks on Atlantic